The System Usability Scale (SUS) is a popular measure of perceived usability.

 We’ve consistently seen a strong correlation between the SUS and the Net Promoter Score.
 On average, the SUS explains between 30% and 50% of the variation in users’ likelihood to recommend.
 The NPS designates three classes of recommenders based on their responses to the 11-point (0 to 10) likelihood to recommend question.
 Promoters score 9 and 10; passives, 7 and 8; and detractors, 6 and below.
 While promoters (as the name suggests) are most likely to recommend the product/website/app to a friend, detractors are more likely to discourage rather than recommend.

 We have both NPS and SUS data from 4,664 respondents and computed the average SUS for each of these classifications of recommenders.
 Figure 3 shows this relationship (R-Sq = 42%).
-To achieve a Promoter classification, a SUS score needs to be at least 81 on average (which is a high bar).
+To achieve a Promoter classification, a SUS score needs to be reasonably close to 81 on average (which is a high bar).
 Detractors are associated with an average SUS of 53 and below and Passives are the scores in between (averaging 70).
-The graded yellow on the passive bar in Figure 1 indicates the uncertainty from using this approach.
+The graded yellow on the passive bar in Figure 1 indicates the uncertainty from using this services.
 A future analysis is needed to better establish the boundaries between categories.

 Table 1 provides the values from the graphic in Figure 1.